Dawn, September 1939. German forces invaded Poland and hostilities began.

 Men provisionally registered as conscientious objectors also remained in civilian life subject to them making an application to their local tribunal for a hearing within 14 days.
 The remainder, deemed available for military service, remained in civilian life awaiting their invite to medical examination (N.S.
 6.)

 Enlistment Notices (N.S.
-12) were issued to Grades I-III notifying when and where to present themselves for service.
+12) were issued to Grades I-III notifying how to present themselves for service.

 By 1941, nearly 400,000 men applied to join the Royal Navy.
 Of these, 40,812 were Hostilities Only.
 The term was first used in The Great War to describe merchant seamen, already experienced in nautical matters, who joined the Royal or Merchant Navy.
 Hostilities Only volunteers of 1939 were different.
 These were inexperienced men and women from all professions who needed to be trained in the basics of seamanship before moving into one of the specialist branches.